The Death Cure (The Maze Runner #3) by James Dashner (2011)

 pooled ink Review:

 I…hmm…look I’m not entirely sure how to put this into words at the moment but I just somehow can’t help but feel…not disappointed but…I don’t know, like he could have done something…better?
 Different?
 GAH!
 Emotions.
 The book was good, okay?
 It really was.
+And you get to once again explore new territory, people, and obstacles.
+But what sort of ruined it for me was the ending of this book/trilogy.
 And I’m not offering up any alternative solutions or ending at all because I honestly can’t really think of any at the moment (perhaps it all was just a bit too built up leaving the reality a tad flat?) but regardless the ending that was provided to this trilogy just seems…dissatisfying.
 Yes, perhaps that is what I am feeling.
 Dissatisfied.
 Still a good series overall though and worth the read if you’re into dystopian-esque sci-fi stories.

 Purchase here: The Death Cure